josephong610/week7assignment/README.md

 | Mathematics                      | 1                        | 3.00                     |
 | Physics                          | 1                        | 4.00                     |
 | Public Policy                    | 1                        | 3.00                     |

+The table shows the total students for each department and their average credits per course.
+It seems in my mock data that everyone seems to take around 3 credits per course.
 ---

 ### 4. Display Students with Their Courses and Instructors